alex-johnson24/basslines/README.md

 # ChaggarCharts

-React app with ASP.NET Core backend proving a platform to submit and rate songs while tracking their statistics.
+React app with ASP.NET Core backend providing a platform to submit and rate songs while tracking their statistics.

 ## Table of Contents